550.5 Income Excluded in Computing Eligibility

 The CAO must exclude WIA payments from National Emergency Grants, Youth Incentive Entitlement Pilot Projects, Youth Community Conservation and Improvement Projects, and employment/training programs for youth under the 1998 Workforce Investment Act.

-7 CFR § 273.9(c) and Pub.
-L. 105-220
+7 CFR § 273.9(c)(10)(v)

-The CAO must exclude energy payments under the Low-Income Home Energy Assistance Program (LIHEAP) as well as one-time payments or allowances under a federal or state law for weatherization or emergency repair.
+The CAO must exclude energy payments under the Low-Income Home Energy Assistance Program (LIHEAP) as well as one-time payments or allowances made under a federal or state law for weatherization or emergency repair.

 7 CFR § 273.9(c)(11)

-The CAO must exclude non-money gains or benefits, such as meals, food provided through the Child Nutrition Act of1966 , produce from a garden, clothing, and public housing.
+The CAO must exclude non-money gains or benefits, such as meals, food provided through the Child Nutrition Act of 1966 , produce from a garden, clothing, and public housing.

 7 CFR § 273.9(c)(1)

-Examples of other Income in kind:
+Examples of other income in-kind:

 7 CFR § 273.9(c)(1)